kod3r/craftar-example-android/README.md

 ### Introduction

-Catchoom allows to create recognition only and Augmented Reality (AR) experiences using the Catchoom CraftAR Service and its Mobile SDK (â€˜Mobile SDKâ€™).
+Catchoom allows to create recognition only and Augmented Reality (AR) experiences using the Catchoom CraftAR Service and its Mobile SDK ('Mobile SDK').

 With Catchoom, you can create amazing apps that provide digital content for real-life objects like printed media, packaging among others.
 You